/silver:feature

 Overview

 /silver:feature is the Silver Bullet orchestrator for new feature development.
-It operates on composable flows architecture — rather than following a fixed pipeline, /silver classifies context, selects from the 18-flow catalog, and proposes a composition chain tailored to the request.
+It operates on composable flows architecture — rather than following a fixed pipeline, /silver classifies context, selects from the canonical AF-* catalog, and proposes a composition chain tailored to the request.

 It never implements features directly — it orchestrates only.
-Implementation is delegated to GSD for lifecycle execution.
-SB owns gates and orchestration, and calls Superpowers or other helper plugins only at explicit boundaries selected by the active workflow.
-This separation keeps the orchestration layer clean and each specialist focused.
+Implementation runs through Silver Bullet's lifecycle skills for context, plan, execution, review, verification, and ship.
+Optional helper plugins are called only at explicit extension boundaries selected by the active workflow.

 Invoked automatically by /silver when intent classification detects feature-development signals, or invoked directly as /silver:feature.
-See Composable Flows for the full 18-flow catalog.
+See Composable Flows for the full canonical AF-* catalog.

 Composable Flow Chain